-CCS offers several Advanced Placement® and other college-preparatory courses.
-In addition to AP®, such courses are Honors courses.
-Students may take advantage of dual enrollment opportunities as approved.
+CCS offers several advanced-level courses.
+In addition to Advanced Placement®, such courses are Honors courses.
 Automatic admission to advanced-level courses is based upon an elite percentile rank superscore on one of the standardized tests used by CCS (PSAT, Renaissance Learning: STAR).
 AP® and advanced-level courses are weighted in GPA calculation.

 What do I want to be when I grow up?